Healthcare professionals

 Your role

-Healthcare professionals play an important part in promoting the Healthy Start scheme.
-You can tell eligible people about the Healthy Start online application and promote the free Healthy Start vitamins.
+Healthcare professionals play an important part in promoting the NHS Healthy Start scheme.
+You can tell eligible people about the NHS Healthy Start online application and promote the free Healthy Start vitamins.

 Appointments and social care assessments are ideal opportunities to promote the Healthy Start scheme.